jpgamboa/geoip-example/README.md

 # geoip-example
-Example of how to use WP Engine's GeoTarget system by using PHP.
+Example of how to use WP Engine's GeoTarget (formerly GeoIP) system by using PHP.
 WP Engine's GeoTarget is an add-on featuring MaxMind's GeoIP database.

 # Installation
 Add the geoip-example.php file to the /wp-content/plugins directory of your WordPress site.
 The plugin will automatically activate.